 Sometimes the holiday season can be stressful.
 The answer to this is to plan a January vacation to get away to one of the best places to visit in Europe.

 January is a great time to plan a vacation, especially after a busy holiday season.
 You will find quiet beaches, tourist attractions and the locals might even be a little friendlier outside the stressful seasons.
 Europe has some of the best places to visit in January, some even warmer than you would think.

 #1 Madeira Portugal

 The Madeira archipelago consists of 2 islands, Porto Santo and Madeira.
 It is located on the northwest coast of Africa and belongs to Portugal.
-It is sometimes referred to as the Portuguese islands and has was first settled in the 1400s.
+It is sometimes referred to as the Portuguese islands and was first settled in the 1400s.
 The islands have a subtropical climate which means that even during winter and fall, the islands are warm.
-Madeira is a popular vacation destination and during the peak months can get very busy.
-One of the best things about traveling here in January is that it is quieter and therefore tours and beaches can be better enjoyed.
+Madeira is a popular vacation destination and during peak months can get very busy.
+One of the best things about travelling here in January is that it is quieter and therefore tours and beaches can be better enjoyed.
 Just make sure to pre-book your tours as some of them may not be active during the fall and winter.
 Flights and hotels are also cheaper during January.

 Related Reading: 12 Winter Destinations in Europe That You Have to Experience

 January is a great time to enjoy some great trekking, hiking and trail running.
 As the weather is temperate and the seasonal rains create a beautiful background of green foliage.
 It is the perfect hike to explore the many hiking trails, which is always a plus in my book as the island is magnificent.
 And if your a lover of solitude, then this is perfect because you’ll have the trails almost to yourself.
 Make sure to check your forecast since January does see more rain than some other months.

 Related Reading: The Best Books To Read Before You Travel